Fraunhofer-AISEC/archie/README.md

 To use this Python program, QEMU with the fault plugin is needed (QEMU can be found in [qemu](https://github.com/Fraunhofer-AISEC/archie-qemu), the fault plugin can be found in the [faultplugin](faultplugin) folder).

-An exemplary analysis script for an Advanced Encryption Standard (AES) round skip can be found in the folder "analysis".
+An example project, which injects faults into an embedded TinyAES firmware, can be found unter [https://github.com/tibersam/archie-aes-example](https://github.com/tibersam/archie-aes-example)

 [[_TOC_]]